KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 language.
 Thank you [ToggleBit](https://www.twitch.tv/togglebit) for introducing me to Rust :)

-Now, after a little bit over year of learning, I decided to share my experience and thoughts about Rust, expressing my love for this language, but also trying to balance by talking about its issues.
+Now, after a little bit over a year of learning, I decided to share my experience and thoughts about Rust, expressing my love for this language, but also trying to balance by talking about its issues.
 Let's start with the good things.